'I'll lose my family.' A husband's dread during an abortion ordeal in Oklahoma

 Oklahoma has one of the highest maternal mortality rates within the United States.

-The state legislature is considering new exceptions to the abortion ban, and more court challenges are underway.
+The state legislature has considered new exceptions to the abortion ban, and more court challenges are underway.
 Stone says some groups are trying to organize a voter petition to change the abortion laws in Oklahoma, but she does not think significant changes to the state's abortion laws are coming soon.

 "Already, the United States has the highest one of the highest maternal mortality rates in the developed world, and Oklahoma has one of the highest maternal mortality rates within the United States — all of these things that we do that further endanger pregnant women are only going to increase that," Stone observes.
 "We're already bad at this.
 We don't need anything that ties our hands and keeps us from caring for our patients."